YunoHost-Apps/meet_ynh/doc/DESCRIPTION.md

-Powered by [LiveKit](https://livekit.io/), Visio offers Zoom-level performance with high-quality video and audio.
+Powered by [LiveKit](https://livekit.io/), Meet offers Zoom-level performance with high-quality video and audio.
 No installation required—simply join calls directly from your browser.
 Check out LiveKit's impressive optimizations in their [blog post](https://blog.livekit.io/livekit-one-dot-zero/).

 ### Features
 - Optimized for stability in large meetings (+100 p.)